NorfairKing/cardano-sl/docs/txp.md

 output addresses must have `BootstrapEraDistr` distribution
   - Predicate "was created during bootstrap era" is checked with block's slot field and adopted `BlockVersionData` (which contains data which slot is defined last for bootstrap era)

+Also there is a check which applies to whole `TxPayload`:

+- Number of transactions must be the same as number of `TxWitness`es.

 #### Outputs checks